The Truth (TRU album)

-C-Murder
+Background

+Since 1999, a new TRU project, then titled Da Miller Boyz, was teased.
+However, the original project was shelved due to creative differences between C-Murder and Master P.

 Due to the incarceration of C-Murder, newcomer Halleluyah took his place in the album's recording process.
 TRU Member C-Murder makes an appearance only on one song due to his incarceration at the time.